CFSAN-Biostatistics/snp-pipeline/CONTRIBUTING.rst

     $ python setup.py test
     $ tox
     - or -
-    $ ./run_tests.sh  # test other python versions without using tox
+    $ . run_tests.sh -c # source this script to test other python versions without using tox

    To get tox, just pip install it into your virtualenv.